Inter-College Project Competition

 - An abstract, in pdf format, of the team’s key findings, proposals and recommendations.
 The abstract should be between 750 and 1 000 words in length.
 (Maximum size: 1 MB)

-- A WORK DIARY, in pdf format.
-The Work Diary shall describe the work strategy of the team and list all visits and interviews with dates in chronological order together with an indication of what was gained therefrom.
-Any support or facilitation provided by a member of the college staff with regard to interviews and visits shall be mentioned in the Work Diary.
+- A E-WORK DIARY, in pdf format.
+The Work Diary shall describe the online work strategy of the team and list all online interviews with dates in chronological order together with an indication of what was gained therefrom.
+Any support or facilitation provided by a member of the college staff with regard to online interviews shall be mentioned in the Work Diary.
 (Maximum size: 1 MB)

 - A cover letter, in pdf format, signed by the Rector/Principal to endorse the project.
 (Maximum size: 1 MB)